 Date and time

-Monday to Friday for full-time or Saturday & Sunday for part-time, 8:30 am - 4:30 pm.*
+Monday to Friday for full-time, 8:30 am - 4:30 pm.

 Students are assessed and coached throughout the course.
 Formal evaluations are as follows:

-- 1 midterm: 50 multiple-choice questions
+- One midterm: 50 multiple-choice questions

-- BLS written exam: 20 multiple-choice questions
+- Basic Life Support (BLS) written exam: 20 multiple-choice questions

-- 6 skills assessments
+- Six skills assessments

 - Final comprehensive written exam: 100 multiple-choice questions